Flank/flank-dashboard/docs/09_firebase_deployment.md

 4. Give an alias to your project.
 5. Run the `flutter build web` command from the root of the metrics project to build the release version of the application.
  It is recommended to add `--dart-define=FLUTTER_WEB_USE_SKIA=true` parameter to build the application with the `SKIA` renderer.
-4. Run the `firebase deploy --only hosting` command to deploy an application to the Firebase Hosting.
+6. Run the `firebase deploy --only hosting` command to deploy an application to the Firebase Hosting.

 After the deployment process finished, your application will be accessible using the `Hosting URL`, printed to console.

-## Creating test data for the deployed application
+## Configuring Firestore database

-Once you've deployed the metrics application to Firebase Hosting, you can create a sample data to test the application.
+Once you've deployed the metrics application to Firebase Hosting, you should finish configuring your Firestore database.
-The application reads data from 2 Firestore collections: `projects` and `build`.
-To create a sample data follow the next steps:
+The `metrics/firebase` folder contains Firestore security rules, Firestore indexes, and a `seedData` Cloud function needed to create a test data for our application.
+To deploy all of these components, follow the next steps:

+1. Activate the `seedData` function: go to the `metrics/firebase/functions/index.js` file and change the `const inactive = true;` to `const inactive = false;`.
+2. 0pen the terminal and navigate to `metrics/firebase` folder.
+3. Run the `firebase deploy` command to deploy all components.
+4. Once command execution finished, you'll find the `seedData` function URL, that can be used to trigger function execution in the console.
+Save this URL somewhere - you will need it a bit later.

-1. Creating projects in Firestore Database:
+Now you can create test projects in your Firestore database:

-    1. Go to [Firebase Console](https://console.firebase.google.com/), and select the project, created in previous steps.
+1. Go to the [Firebase Console](https://console.firebase.google.com/) and select the project, created in previous steps.
 2. Go to the database section on the left panel and tap on the `Start collection` button.
 3. Add collection with `projects` identifier and tap `Next`.
 4. In the document creation window tap on the `Auto-ID` button or enter the project identifier you want.
 5. Add a field named `name` with the `String` type and the name for your project as a value.

-2. Deploying the `seedData` cloud function:
-    1. Go to the `metrics/firebase/index.js` file and change the `const inactive = true;` to `const inactive = false;` to activate the function.
-    2. Open console, navigate to `metrics` directory and run the `firebase deploy --only functions` command to deploy this cloud function.
-    3. Once the function deployment is finished, the URL will be printed to the console.
-     You can trigger this function to create builds from the project, using this URL.
+So, you've created the test projects in the database.
+It is time to generate test builds.
+In the previous steps you've got the `seedData` function URL.
+Now you can trigger this function to create builds for the project, using this URL.
 This HTTP function has the following query parameters:
   - buildsCount (required) - the number of builds to generate.
   - projectId (required) - the project identifier for which builds will be generated.
   - startDate (optional) - builds will be generated with 'startedAt' property in the range from the `startDate` to `startDate - 7` days.
 Defaults to the current date.
   - delay (optional) - is the delay in milliseconds between adding builds to the project.

 Once you've finished creating test data, you should deactivate the `seedData` cloud function.
 To deactivate this function, follow the next steps:

-  1. Go to the `metrics/firebase/index.js` file and change the `inactive` constant back to `true`.
+1. Go to the `metrics/firebase/functions/index.js` file and change the `inactive` constant back to `true`.
 2. Redeploy this function, using the `firebase deploy --only functions` command.

+## Creating a new Firebase User

+Once you've finished deploying the Metrics application and created the test data, you probably want to open the application and ensure it works well, so you need to create a Firebase User to log-in to the application:

+1. Go to the [Firebase Console](https://console.firebase.google.com/) and select the project, created in the previous steps.
+2. Go to the `Authentication` section on the left panel and tap on the `Add user` button.
+3. Provide an email and a password to create a new user and type on the `Add user` button again.
+4. You should see your email with additional data appear in the list of the users' table.

+With that in place, you can use your credentials, that you've used to create the user, to fill an authentication form of the web application.

+After logging in, you should see a dashboard page with a list of test projects and their metrics if you've created them in the previous steps or no data.
+The app should provide an ability to switch between light/dark themes.

 # Dependencies